Final Destination 2: Casting

 One of the prior film's main characters, Alex Browning (Devon Sawa), was killed off-screen in the film.
-Rumors indicated that Sawa had a contract dispute with New Line concerning the deduction of his salary; however, Perry resolved the issue with the statement that "it had everything to do with narrative, and nothing to do with money or Devon's unwillingness to come back."
+Rumors indicated that Sawa had a contract dispute with New Line concerning the deduction of his salary; however, Perry resolved the issue with the statement that "it had everything to do with narrative, and nothing to do with money or Devon's unwillingness to come back".
 Despite this, New Line reinstated Ali Larter to reprise her character as Clear Rivers.
 "When New Line asked me to come back, I thought it was great.
-They showed me the script and let me have some input, and it was really terrific," Larter revealed.
+They showed me the script and let me have some input, and it was really terrific", Larter revealed.
 Larter indicated that Clear "[has] gotten to a hardened place and tucked herself inside because she has felt so much pain in her life.
 By having herself committed to a mental hospital, she has created a safehouse so that Death can't get her."
 Tony Todd also resumed his character as mortician William Bludworth.
-"It's the same character that we saw before that the audience loved," Ellis expressed.
+"It's the same character that we saw before that the audience loved", Ellis expressed.

 The role of Kimberly Corman was given to Canadian actress A. J. Cook, who previously starred in the 1999 film The Virgin Suicides.
-Cook described her role as "a very strong girl, very determined because her mother died a year earlier, right in front of her eyes, so she had to grow up quick."
-Ellis described her role as "a girl who can have some fun cause they're going on a trip and they're gonna have a good time, yet someone who can stand up to Clear, to come and challenge Clear on a race, and to bother with Clear."
-Cook added that "it's rare to find one strong female lead in a horror film, not to mention two [Larter]."
-Ellis and Perry were amazed by her sensitivity and vulnerability in her performance, and she was hired instantly. "[We] were at the beginning of what's going to be a long successful career for her," Perry cited.
+Cook described her role as "a very strong girl, very determined because her mother died a year earlier, right in front of her eyes, so she had to grow up quick".
+Ellis described her role as "a girl who can have some fun cause they're going on a trip and they're gonna have a good time, yet someone who can stand up to Clear, to come and challenge Clear on a race, and to bother with Clear".
+Cook added that "it's so rare to find one strong female lead in a horror film, not to mention two [Larter]".
+Ellis and Perry were amazed by her sensitivity and vulnerability in her performance, and she was hired instantly. "[We] were at the beginning of what's going to be a long successful career for her", Perry cited.